liangyongrui/lifetime-thread/readme.md

 <h1 align="center">Lifetime Thread</h1>
 <div align="center">
  <strong>
-    A thread with a lifetime.
+    A lock-free thread with a lifetime.
 Divide a value into master and slave.
 After the lifetime of the master value ends, the slave value will not be accessible.
  </strong>
 </div>
 <br />